-The Vice President for Student Affairs is vested with the authority over student conduct by the President.
-The Vice President for Student Affairs designates the Associate Vice President for Student Affairs to share oversight and management of the conduct process.
+The Vice President for Catholic Culture and Student Life is vested with the authority over student conduct by the President.
+The Dean of Students is designated to share oversight and management of the conduct process.
 Administrative hearing officers and appeal officers serve to both efficiently and effectively adjudicate the conduct process.

-The Vice President for Student Affairs (or designee) may assume responsibility for the investigation of an allegation of misconduct.
+The Vice President for Catholic Culture and Student Life may assume responsibility for the investigation of an allegation of misconduct.

-The Vice President for Student Affairs (or designee) may in his/her sole discretion, adjudicate code violations outside the parameters of this policy if deemed necessary.
+The Vice President for Catholic Culture and Student Life may, in his/her sole discretion, adjudicate code violations outside the parameters of this policy if deemed necessary.